PeterNaydenov/shortcuts/How.to.create.plugins.md

 ## Conclusion

-Creating a plugin for shortcuts follows a consistent pattern:
+Creating a **standalone plugin** for shortcuts follows a consistent pattern:

+1. **Independent Project**: Create as separate npm package, not part of library
-1. **Structure**: Use the standard file structure
+2. **Structure**: Use the standard file structure in your own project
-2. **Integration**: Follow the setupPlugin pattern
+3. **Integration**: Follow the setupPlugin pattern for library compatibility
-3. **State Management**: Maintain clean, isolated state
+4. **State Management**: Maintain clean, isolated state
-4. **Events**: Emit consistent event data
+5. **Events**: Emit consistent event data
-5. **API**: Provide standard plugin methods
+6. **API**: Provide standard plugin methods
+7. **Distribution**: Publish as independent package with proper dependencies
-6. **Testing**: Test thoroughly following existing patterns
+8. **Testing**: Test thoroughly following existing patterns

+## 🎯 Key Takeaway

+**Plugins are designed to be independent, distributable packages** - not part of the core shortcuts library.
+This modular architecture allows:

+- **Third-party developers** to create and publish plugins
+- **Users** to install only the plugins they need
+- **Independent versioning** and development cycles
+- **Community ecosystem** of specialized input handlers

-By following this guide and studying the existing plugins, you can create robust, well-integrated plugins that extend the shortcuts library with new input types and capabilities.
+By following this guide and studying the existing plugins, you can create robust, standalone plugins that extend the shortcuts library with new input types and capabilities, and share them with the community as independent packages.